javaDAW 4.2 is available.

 Contributors: Several people have also contributed to javaDAW.
-Martin Roth developed the jAsioHost and JVstHost dll's.
-See www.github.com/mhroth/jvsthost Stephan Hotto developed some excellent java based plugins.
-See www.hotto.de/vstplugins Neil C Smith developed JNAJack for the Jack Connection Kit.
+Martin Roth is the author of the jAsioHost and jVSTHost dll's.
+See www.github.com/mhroth/jvsthost Stephan Hotto is the author of some excellent java based plugins.
+See www.hotto.de/vstplugins Neil C Smith is the author of JNAJack for the Jack Connection Kit.
 A splendid interface from Java to Jack.
 See http://code.google.com/p/java-audio-utils

 License: This product is licensed for free use to everybody who wants to try out this DAW.
 It is not(!) allowed to use this DAW or any code fragment in commercial applications without permission of the owner (see mail adress). javaDAW will be put under GPL license soon.

 Disclaimer: JavaDAW is ment to be used as a fun java project and is safe to use.
 JavaDaw is delivered "as is" without any guarantee.
 Therefore the author will not take any responsibility for any mischief or error.
 JavaDaw is just a plain "Swing" java project and should be used as such.

 New release (9-4-2014): I added a new download because javaDAW is still in development.
 JavaDAW is running smoothly on Windows 7 on my quadcore Desktop PC.
 My external audio device is a Focusrite2i2.
 Latency set to 1 ms. Buffersize to 133 samples.
 Also try Java Jack and Jack Port Audio.
 Always restart the sound engine when audio system is changed.

 - 6 Native FX plugins were added (developed by Stephan Hotto).